+2.4.
 Permitted Uses and Disclosures

 The TF applauds and strongly endorses the requirement for Individual Access.
 At the same time, the TF recognizes this is an emerging space, and policy and standards requirements are not clearly established.
-The TF believes individual access (e.g., access to EHI through an individually controllable account) should be cleanly separated from aggregator-based access (e.g., where data is accessed by a data aggregator for secondary purposes via a proxy through an individual access request) for the purposes of fee restrictions and duty to respond.
-Note the TF acknowledges patients have the right to donate or otherwise use their data as they choose which may involve actors that are not governed by HIPAA but would be subject to FTC regulations.
+The TF believes individual access (e.g., access to EHI through an individually controllable account), as defined by HIPAA (45 CFR 164.524), should be cleanly separated from aggregator-based access (e.g., where data is accessed by a data aggregator for secondary purposes via a proxy through an individual access request) for the purposes of fee restrictions and duty to respond.
+Note the TF acknowledges patients have the right to donate or otherwise direct or use their data as they choose which may involve actors that are not governed by HIPAA but would be subject to FTC regulations.

-Recommendation: ONC should clearly define "Individual Access" such that aggregator-based access on behalf of the individual is differentiated from the individual acting on their own.
-Fee restrictions and duty to respond should be restricted to the cause-case where the patient is requesting access to supply data to an application or utility that the patient manages and subsequent data donation should be optional and under the patient's control.
+Recommendation 18: ONC should clearly define "Individual Access," consistent with HIPAA (45 CFR 164.524), such that aggregator-based access on behalf of the individual is differentiated from the individual acting on their own.
+Fee restrictions and duty to respond should be restricted to the case where the patient is requesting access to view, download, use or transmit data to an entity or application or utility that the patient manages and subsequent data donation should be optional and under the patient's control.

-Recommendation: ONC should make it clear the duty to respond is on providers not individuals.
-Individually controlled services should be able to make data available for query (through a health record bank or similar structure) but should not be required to do so; and should they make data available, the choice of response should be up to the patient.
+Recommendation 19: ONC should make it clear the duty to respond that is an obligation on other Participants and End Users is not an obligation on individuals.
+Individually-controlled services should be able to make data available for query (one possible model would be a health record bank) but should not be required to do so; and should they make data available, the choice of response should be up to the patient.

-Policies and standards for individual access to a patient portal have been developed and are in moderate scale use.
-However, individual access to broad-scale cross-provider query uses are under active pilot and policy requirements and standards enablement (for example, the format and meaning of Oauth2 requests in a patient request use) have not been established.
+Policies and standards for individual access to a patient portal have been developed and are in moderate scale use (for example, SMARTonFHIR-based access).
+However, when broad-scale individual access cross-provider and other data holder queries are made, data respondents are not the organizations that have performed identity assurance and authentication sufficient to minimize the possibility of breach when releasing data to the individual.
+The policy requirements and standards enablement (for example, the format and meaning of Oauth2 requests in a patient request use) for these cases are under limited scale pilot have not been formalized sufficiently for broad scale usage.